pivotrick/Real-Time-Vehicle-Tracking-system/README.md

 # <h2>Significance/Novelty of problem</h2>
 For companies to achieve optimum performance and cost-effectiveness, a fleet management system has become a game-changer.
 The worldwide fleet management marketplace is projected to hit $34 billion by 2025, up from $19.9 billion in 2020, according to marketsandmarkets.
 Cloud-based fleet management software and Software-as-a-Service (SaaS) are among the primary drivers of this acceleration, which supports the fact.

+# <h2>Brief Description of the Solution Approach</h2>
+The solution approach for a fleet management system involves analysing the requirements and designing a software application that addresses the needs of fleet operations.
+The system utilizes MySQL as the database management system for data storage and integrates MQTT protocol for real-time communication and device integration.
+Python with libraries like paho-mqtt and HiveMQ is used to implement MQTT clients.
+HTML, CSS, and JavaScript are employed for front-end development, providing structure, style, and interactivity to the user interface.
+PHP is used as the server-side scripting language for handling server tasks, interacting with databases, and generating dynamic web content.
+The Maps Embed API from Google is integrated to embed customized Google Maps, enhancing the system's user interface and providing interactive map functionality.
+This comprehensive approach ensures real-time tracking, route optimization, reporting, and a userfriendly interface for efficient fleet management.

 # <h2>Feautures </h2>
 1. **Real-Time Truck Tracking:** Customers and operators can track the current location of buses in real-time on a digital map.
 2. **Booking:** Customers can book their trucks for transportation.